Hakeem-dba/Weblogic-SSL-Configuration-High-Level/WebLogic-OAS-SSL-Guide.md

-# WebLogic / OAS SSL Configuration – Complete Practical Guide
+# WebLogic / OAS SSL Configuration – Complete Guide

 ---

-# Core Concept: Identity vs Trust

-## Server Identity = “Who am I?”
-Used when clients connect to your server (HTTPS)

-Contains:
-- Private key
+# 📖 Overview

+This guide provides a **complete, practical, and production-oriented explanation** of SSL configuration in:

+- Oracle WebLogic Server
-- Server certificate
+- Oracle Analytics Server (OAS)

+It covers:
+- Core SSL concepts (Identity vs Trust)
+- Keystore strategies (JKS, PKCS12, cacerts)
+- Load Balancer SSL scenarios (Offloading & Re-encryption)
-- Certificate chain
+- Certificate types and when to use each

-👉 Required to enable HTTPS
+- Real-world troubleshooting cases

 ---

-## Trust = “Who do I trust?”
-Used when WebLogic connects to other systems

-Contains:
-- CA certificates only
+# 🔐 1.
+Core Concept: Identity vs Trust

+Understanding this section is critical — everything in SSL depends on it.

 ---

+## 1.1 Server Identity = "Who am I?"

+This is what your server uses to **identify itself to clients**.

+### Used when:
+- A browser accesses OAS
+- A user connects to WebLogic console
+- Any inbound HTTPS connection

+### Contains:
+- Private Key (VERY IMPORTANT)
+- Server Certificate
+- Certificate Chain (Intermediate + Root)

+### Stored in:
+- Identity Keystore (JKS or PKCS12)

+---

+## 1.2 Trust = "Who do I trust?"

+This is used when your server connects to other systems.

+### Used when:
+- WebLogic calls external APIs
+- OAS connects to DB using SSL
+- Any outbound HTTPS call

+### Contains:
+- Trusted CA certificates only
+- NO private key

+### Stored in:
+- Trust Keystore
+- OR Java default: cacerts

+---

-## Key Rule
+## 🎯 Golden Rule

 | Component | Purpose |
 |----------|--------|